trrapp12/parallax-example/README.md

 ![banneriv 1](https://cloud.githubusercontent.com/assets/11747875/8297842/3c12dc52-191e-11e5-996c-c720329986a7.jpg)

-This is a simple project that I did to try and experiment with something that fascinated me--using parallax to create the appearance of interaction in a three dimensional environment (think x, y, z axis).
+<sub>*This is a simple project that I did to try and experiment with something that fascinated me--using parallax to create the appearance of interaction in a three dimensional environment (think x, y, z axis).*</sub>

 ###Description:
 ---